Phone Number

 In hyperthyroidism, thyroid hormone levels are high and TSH levels are low in the blood.
 Clinical manifestations of hyperthyroidism include nervousness, insomnia, sweating, tremor, flushing, alopesia, weight loss, palpitation and eye bulging (exophtalmia).
 The most common cause of hyperthyroidism (in more than 80% of cases) is Graves disease.
 In this condition, the body produces antibodies called (thyrotropin receptor antibodies, TRaB).
 These antibodies attach to the surface of thyroid cells and cause these cells to work too much causing overproduction of thyroid hormones.
 In this condition, the thyroid gland becomes enlarged and there is edema, inflammation and increased vascularity.
 The most prominent physical finding is eye bulging (exophtalmia), which is quite characteristic for this disease.
 The Graves disease is seen 7-8 times more common in women compared to men.

-In Graves disease, the classic treatment options are antithyroid medications, radioactive iodine and surgery.
-Generally, antithyroid pills are tried first.
-If this fails or is not sufficient, patients are treated either with radioactive iodine or surgical operation.
-Another option in the management of Graves disease is embolization, in which 3 out of 4 feeding vessels of thyroid gland are plugged with a simple angiography procedure.
-After embolization, the thyroid tissue fed by the occluded vessels becomes smaller in size and hormonally less active.
+Another option in the management of Graves disease is embolization, in which the feeding vessels of thyroid gland are blocked with a simple angiography procedure.
+After embolization, the blood supply to the thyroid tissue is decreased.
+As a result, the thyroid becomes smaller in size and hormonally less active but does not die.
+Thus, no permament hypothyroidism occurs after embolization.

-• There is no incision or suture in the neck
+There is no incision or suture in the neck

-• No general anesthesia is required
+No general anesthesia is required

-• Hospital stay is only one night
+Hospital stay is only one night

-• It may correct hyperthyroidism without surgery and radiation
+It may correct hyperthyroidism without surgery and radiation

-• Since the thyroid gland is preserved no hypothyroidism occurs after the treatment
+Since the thyroid gland is preserved no hypothyroidism occurs after the treatment

-Video: Laser or RF ablation of thyroid nodules
+Laser or RF ablation of thyroid nodules

 If there are multiple nodules in a patient with hyperthyroidism, percutaneous ablation can still be used.
 But in this case, it must be made clear which nodule(s) is toxic (responsible for hyperthyroidism).
 This can be done with a simple test called thyroid scintigraphy.
 If the toxic nodules are single or several and they can be identified using ultrasound + scintigraphy, percutaneous ablation is feasible and successfully treat both the nodules and hyperthyroidism.
 If the toxic nodules are too many or can not be identified with ultrasound + scintigraphy, then they can be treated with embolization, as in Graves disease.